kovjanos/mac-k8s-vagrant-vbox/README.md

 &nbsp;
 K8S will be installed with
-- WEAVE as CNI
+- WEAVE NET
 - NGINX Ingress Controller - in NodePort mode
-- Dashboard (in progress)
+- Kubernetes Dashboard

 For Ingress the host's ``80`` and ``443`` ports are forwarded to the Ingress Controller via the 1st master (``kubemaster1``).
 > Note: these are privileged ports, might not work on your system!